Check out my custom vibration dampener

 About Tennis Elbow

-Before diving deep into the differences between tennis elbow braces and compression sleeves, let’s level set on definitions.
+Before diving deep into the differences between braces and compression sleeves, let’s level set on definitions.

 According to the Mayo Clinic, “tennis elbow (lateral epicondylitis) is a painful condition that occurs when tendons in your elbow are overloaded, usually by repetitive motions of the wrist and arm.”

 Although common among tennis players, the condition isn’t exclusive to the sport.
-Virtually any repetitive activity that uses the hands, wrist, and arm can cause people to develop painful symptoms.
+Virtually any repetitive activity that uses the hands, wrist, and arms can cause people, including golfers, volleyball players, and basketball players, to develop painful symptoms.

-Beyond tennis, additional examples of people that might be at risk include seamstress, chefs, baristas, hairstylists, and electricians.
+Beyond sports, additional examples of at-risk people include sewists, chefs, baristas, hairstylists, and electricians.

 The American Academy of Orthopaedic Surgeons (AAOS) suggests that common symptoms might include: